Lightning-AI/pytorch-lightning/docs/source/advanced/profilers.rst

 ================

 Autograd includes a profiler that lets you inspect the cost of different operators inside your model - both on the CPU and GPU.
-It uses the built-in :class:`~pytorch_lightning.profiler.pytorch.PyTorchProfiler`.
+It uses the built-in :class:`~pytorch_lightning.profilers.pytorch.PyTorchProfiler`.

 To read more about the PyTorch Profiler and all its options, have a look at its `docs <https://pytorch.org/docs/master/profiler.html>`_.